TrueFit/CashRegister/README.md

 ### Running

 To start up a server on `localhost` for the frontend or backend, run `npm run serve` in its respective directory.
-You will need both the front end and back end running.
+You will need to run the servers for both the front and back end.

 When the front-end server is running, you can view the UI at <http://localhost:4200>.
 From there you can upload a file in the format described in this README, such as the following: